sjbennett123/gloryforthefist/content/rules/_index.md

  Duration: Indefinite
 ```

 This spell endows the recipient with the ability to do two extra points of damage for one swing if it hits the target.
 The total damage must be announced while swinging.
 Once called the spell is used up whether the blow was successful or not.
 Unlike a normal Endow the recipient may choose when to use a Delayed Endow.
 The recipient may also expend this spell to rip form Pin as per the monster ability.
-Delayed endow ill not benefit creatures that have Superhuman Strength greater than +1 and will only add +1 to a creature with +1 strength.
-The spell may be stacked with other Blade Effects(maximum three spells total)
+Delayed Endow will not benefit creatures that have Superhuman Strength greater than +1 and will only add +1 to a creature with +1 strength.
+The spell may be stacked with other Blade Effects (maximum three spells total).

 ### Desecrate